faker-js/faker/CONTRIBUTING.md

 - New locales
 - Changes to locale data in existing locales
-- Bugfixes where it's unlikely anyone was relying on the old behavior (eg broken values in locale files)
+- Bugfixes where it's unlikely anyone was relying on the old behavior (e.g. broken values in locale files)
 - New methods and parameters
 - Straightforward method aliases, e.g. where a method or parameter is renamed but the old name still works identically.
 (Runtime warnings will already guide the user in this case)
 - Changes to locale definition files which only affect usage via `faker.helpers.fake`, e.g. if a definition file is renamed, but the public API for the method stays the same